강의

 Design 30 systems including Netflix, Tesla, Meta, and Tinder yourself within 6 weeks,

-✅ No major required, take classes online in Korea
+✅ No major required, take classes online from Korea

-✅ Upon final mission submission, exemption from document screening for US Palo Alto AI startup internship + interview opportunity provided
+✅ Upon final mission submission, receive document screening exemption + interview opportunity for an AI startup internship in Palo Alto, USA

-✅ Actual PR contributions to a Rust-based AI coding agent that has achieved 3.4K cumulative downloads
+✅ Contributed actual PRs to a Rust-based AI coding agent that has achieved 3.4K cumulative downloads

-If you take this course, I plan to proceed as follows to provide you with an internship opportunity at the AI coding agent startup I'm operating in Silicon Valley, USA.
+If you take this course, I plan to proceed as follows to offer you an internship opportunity at my AI coding agent startup in Silicon Valley, USA.

 ✅ The course price is scheduled to increase again in 2026.

-Please leave the name of the account that took Inflearn courses in free format in the resume header or the cover letter input field of the application link.
+Please leave the name of your Inflearn account in free format at the top of your resume or in the cover letter field of the application link.

 • Internship Location/Period